Pigouvian tax: Measurement problem

+In other words, "Karen I. Vaughn has pointed out the dilemma involved in this situation.
+To calculate the appropriate corrective tax, the policymaker must know the equilibrium price; yet the situation demanding correction implies a disequilibrium situation."

 Reciprocal cost problem

 Ronald Coase argues that the tax placed on an industry creating a negative externality should not be changed after it is implemented.
 The crux of his argument is that all social costs are reciprocal in nature.
 Coase argues that a factory emitting smoke is not entirely responsible for the social harm of smoky air.
 If the factory were not there, no one would suffer from smoky air, and if the people were not there, no one would suffer from smoky air.
 Because of this reciprocity of harm, Coase argues that neither party bears sole responsibility for the social harm, so neither party should pay the full cost.

 The social harm gets worse, Coase argues, if only one offender pays for the social harm.
 If the smoke-emitting factory must pay dearly for all its smoke, it will reduce its quantity of production or buy the necessary technology to reduce its smoke rate.
 With the advent of clean air, neighbors may move into the area.
 This immediately increases the marginal social cost of smoke, which would require a tax increase on the factory.
 Essentially, each time the tax increases, the population increases and the marginal cost of the status quo increases again, so the factory is punished for making conditions good enough that people want to move there.

 One complexity of this situation is the multiple local maxima or the interchangeable best-case scenarios.
 It all hinges on the numbers.
 If the cost of abating all smoke is more than the cost to move the neighbors out, the neighbors should move out and let the factory continue emitting smoke.
 On the other hand, if it costs less to abate the smoke than to move the neighbors, then the factory ought to pay the tax or buy the clean technology to provide clean air for the surrounding residents.
 Once the optimum solution is implemented, Coase argues that the tax should not change, regardless of changing circumstances.
 In this case, if a tax is imposed on the factory and some more neighbors move in, the factory tax should not increase.